zachvin/portfolio-app/public/projects/sentiment.md

 # Abstract

 The purpose of this project is to build skills in natural language processing and model deployment.
-I have currently trained a DistilBERT model for sentiment analysis on a set of short entries to identify whether each entry shows sadness, joy, love, anger, fear, or surprise.
-My next steps are to wrap it in a Docker container and an API and deploy it online.
+I have trained a DistilBERT model for sentiment analysis on a set of short entries to identify whether each entry shows sadness, joy, love, anger, fear, or surprise.
+The GitHub repository can be found [here](https://github.com/zachvin/sentiment-analysis).

 # Technologies

 - Natural language processing (BERT)
 - PyTorch
+- FastAPI
 - Docker
-- ONNX

 # Overview